Scout24/hiring/wanted-next-generation-software-engineer.md

 `Kafka`, `Apache Spark`, `AWS`, Agile environment, microservices.

 For the employees our company offers following benefits:
-* 30 working days of paid vacation per year (+ Bavaria has most public holidays in Germany - 13 days per year);
+* 30 working days of paid vacation per year (+ Bavaria has the most public holidays in Germany - 13 days per year);
 * Relocation bonus;
 * Yearly budget per employee for the conferences and education;
 * A lot of trainings and workshops inside the company;